daniloritarossi/encdec/README.md

 you can run the executable from a SHELL_EXEC in the same way as reported in the "Easy to use" section

-you can find all the possible export configurations in the [public repository][Table of config contents] section
+you can find all the possible export configurations in the [Table of config contents] section

 ## Development